wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/smart-assets.md

 ```

 **Note**
 The assets that were issued without a script cannot become scripted.
 You can create an asset that behaves as non-scripted but can be upgraded later, by issuing an asset with a script: **'true'**.
-It is also impossible to remove the script and turn the smart asset into a regular one.

 ## Changing a Smart Asset's Script

 A smart asset’s script can be changed via [_**SetAssetScriptTransaction**_](/en/blockchain/binary-format/transaction-binary-format/set-asset-script-transaction-binary-format) \([fee](/en/blockchain/transaction/transaction-fee) on changing is equal to 1 WAVES\).

 Only the issuer can change the asset's script.

+The script cannot be removed, so it is impossible to turn a smart asset into a regular one.
+However, you can set a script that always returns `true`, that is, allows all transactions.

 ## Examples of Scripts for Smart Assets